 If you have access to a HELOC, you'll feel the movements in the prime rate most closely.

 Rates on those products change in sync with the prime.
 The adjustable rate on a HELOC might be advertised as "prime plus 1%" or "prime plus one," for example.

 The rate on this hypothetical HELOC would have increased from 6.45% to 6.95% a few weeks later after the prime rate rose from 5.45% to 5.95%.

 Similar to HELOCs, some lower-interest or variable APR credit cards might have an interest rate described as “prime plus 4.50% to 12.75%” or “prime plus 9.99%.”

 Variable-rate auto loans shift in line with the prime, and the rate you’ll get on a new fixed-rate loan will change, too.

 How much depends on the institution, so it's important to check with your lender when you hear about a prime rate hike or cut.

 The two most common types of mortgages in Canada, fixed-rate mortgages and variable-rate mortgages, interact with the prime in different ways.

 An active fixed-rate mortgage won’t be affected — that’s what makes them fixed — but the rates for new borrowers usually go higher or lower in step with the prime.

-With interest rates this low, there’s never been a better time to snag a mortgage, variable or fixed.
-Compare rates from more than 30 federally insured lenders using the tool below:
+With interest rates this low, there’s rarely been a better time to snag a mortgage, variable or fixed.